setyourhope/how.to.avoid.eye.contact/README.md

 **Roko's Basilisk**

-It need not be repeated here, and in any event the candidate is well-advised not to attempt to read it except he must first receive a seal on his forehead.
+It need not be repeated here, and in any event the candidate is well-advised not to attempt to read it, except the same must first have received a seal on his right hand, or his forehead.